seb1080/webOneBiteAtaTime/basics/design_UI-UX/process.md

 # Design Process

 Understand the user journey and his action.

-For a web app define a style Page has a index.html.
+For a web app define a style Page as a index.html.

 Get inspire by example.

+## Planning Content Structure

+Create the tree structure of the information.

+make sure to have contents.

 ## Define Content Structure

-Create the tree structure of the information.

 - Define the font